Babbington Colliery

+National Union of Mineworkers spokesman said, "...this picketing is likely to put the men against a strike."
+The police attempted to protect working miners from aggressive picketing, notably in April and July 1984.
+After its formation, the Hucknall-Babbington complex closed in September 1986.

 The site is now the location of a business park, and the Phoenix Park tram terminus of the Nottingham Express Transit.
 It lies within the current boundaries of the City of Nottingham.

-The colliery was linked to the railway network by the Cinderhill Colliery Railway, part of which is now used by the Phoenix Park branch of the Nottingham Express Transit.
+The Phoenix Park branch of the Nottingham Express Transit uses the route of the Cinderhill Colliery Railway that linked the colliery to the wider railway network.